About the Journal

 Finally, editors work with authors throughout the time leading up to publication to respond to any feedback from reviewers and to do any necessary copyediting.
 If an article fails to meet the standards of publication, or is not ready by internal publication dates, we reserve the right not to publish the article, though it may be resubmitted for future consideration.
 Since 2008, the Journal has sought to build an interreligious community of scholars in which people of different traditions learn from one another and work together for the common good.
 We welcome submissions and collaboration, and are thankful for the contributions of our authors.

-The views, opinions, and positions expressed in all articles published by the Journal of Interreligious Studies are the authors’ own and do not reflect or represent those of the JIRS staff, JIRS Board of Advisors, JIRS Board of Reviewers, Boston University, or Hebrew College.
+The views, opinions, and positions expressed in all articles published by the Journal of Interreligious Studies are the authors’ own and do not reflect or represent those of the JIRS staff, JIRS Board of Advisors, JIRS Board of Reviewers, Boston University, Hebrew College, or Hartford Seminary.